goyallon/goyallon.github.io/_portfolio/portfolio-1.md

 ---
-title: "Some examples of Mesh recovering from RGB Cameras"
+title: "Pose Estimation, Tracking and Mesh recovery from RGB cameras"
-excerpt: ""
+excerpt: "Some examples of my latest work on Human Mesh Recovery"
 collection: portfolio
 ---